Let’s get started on this The Good Life Game Review.

 You select which quest you are focusing on and it will appear on the left side of the screen.
 Many quests require an NPC character to be in a certain location so if you make that quest “active” they will usually appear where they need to.
 If a quest is NOT active, you usually will not be able to progress on that quest.
 You can switch back and forth at any time (except during Urgent Quests).
 Basically, you can only do one quest at a time.

-There are some exceptions to that like various shrine quests with “unlock 7 outdoors kitchens” will keep track at anytime you unlock a kitchen.
+There are some exceptions to that like various shrine quests with “unlock 7 outdoors kitchens” which will keep track at anytime you unlock a kitchen.
 But overall, you get one quest at a time.

 There is a main overarching storyline that for the first bit I suggest you follow for a while.
 There is a pretty slow start to the game.
 It is quite a while before you are given all the tools you need to be able to properly do things.
 Eventually, you will be able to turn into both a cat and a dog.
 It will still be a while after that before you get all the abilities.
 Even then they are not explained very well.
 (Hint use Z as cat to jump over everything)